 Yes, I had 40 and 50 mile training “runs” in August, but these efforts were completed on hilly trails and forest service roads.
 While I call these “runs”, the reality is that I walked just as far as I ran during these runs.
 The furthest distance I truly ran continuously during these training runs was probably just a mile or two.
 During these massive efforts, I walked every hill, and out in the woods where I log these efforts, there are a lot of hills.

-If I think about my longest continuous runs, I’ve had very few continuous runs that have been more than 6 miles long.
+If I think about my longest continuous runs, I’ve had very few continuous runs that have been more than 6 miles continuously.
 I can probably count on my fingers the number of efforts in all of 2021 where I’ve genuinely run more than 6 miles without stopping to walk up a long hill.

 Contrast that with this year’s Lady of the Lake race where I ran 15 miles continuously before my knee started talking.

 I don’t think the lack of long distance runs tells the whole story.
 After all, last year I covered 21 miles in four hours without hurting myself and similarly lacked really long continuous runs leading up to the race.
 But the lack of long runs where I ran the entire time is a part of the story.

 Overtrained and Fatigued